Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Methods

 We consider two dataset configurations for the {\sc ImageNet} dataset: In our first configuration, the center of gaze is set to the center of the original image, taking advantage of the fact that most {\sc ImageNet} images are human-made and that photographers have a bias toward centering the object of interest.
 This defines our ``regular'' image dataset.
 Notwithstanding the above, this a priori assumption of centered position is not sufficient to generate a dataset perfectly suited for retinotopic transformation.
 In a second setup (called the ``focus'' dataset), we use the bounding box information provided by the {\sc ImageNet} dataset.
 Consequently, a sample is selected, defined as the smallest square containing a bounding box, assuming a center of gaze now at the center of the bounding box for the label of interest.
 This novel dataset is used to train a second generation of networks.
 Again, we use a circular mask for the Cartesian frame.
 This approach is more robust to the position of the visual object, but requires reliable bounding boxes.

-{\sc ImageNet} provides rich semantic links that allow the construction of task-specific datasets.
-It has previously been demonstrated that the use of fine-tuning to re-train networks such as {\sc Vgg16}~\citep{Simonyan2015} allows them to be applied to different tasks using the semantic network underlying {\sc ImageNet}'s labels.
-Furthermore, it has been shown that the probability of a trained network performing a novel task (such as categorizing an animal) can be predicted using this semantic network, which links the outputs of a pre-trained network to a library of labels.
-This approach has been shown to be an effective method for learning to predict the presence of animals in images.~\citep{Jeremie2023}.
-We then exploit the semantic connection underlying the {\sc ImageNet} labels by using these networks to perform a categorization task on the second dataset, the {\sc Animal 10k} dataset, as referenced in Yu et al.'s work~\citep{Yu2021}, with the goal of identifying the animals depicted in the images.
 The dataset provides a set of key points for each animal present in an image.
-For each image from {\sc Animal 10k} containing a set of keypoints, we created a Gaussian heatmap centered on those points, with the peak value set to 1 and values decreasing with a standard deviation proportional to object size, thus capturing the true spatial extent and location of the target object within each image (see Figure~\ref{animal_10k_ground_truth}).
+For each image from {\sc Animal 10k} containing a set of keypoints, we created a Gaussian heatmap centered on those points, with the peak value set to 1 and values decreasing with a standard deviation proportional to object size, thus capturing the true spatial extent and location of the target animal within each image (see Figure~\ref{animal_10k_ground_truth}).
 This approach allows for more effective localization and analysis of the visual distribution of animals in images.